Winter Fundraising Appeal

 Our chaplaincy team offers vital emotional and spiritual support to patients and families during their most challenging times.
-We’ve already secured £10,000 from a charitable trust, and with your help, we can raise the remaining £15,000 to cover our chaplain’s salary and maintain these essential services for another year.
+We’ve already secured £10,000 from a charitable trust, and now we have raised the remaining £15,000 to cover our chaplain’s salary and maintain these essential services for another year.
 Charitable donations also support key staff, such as our Substance Misuse Recovery Worker and Occupational Therapist, who play crucial roles in our patients’ holistic care and recovery.

 We regularly need to replace and upgrade essential equipment that supports patient care and recovery, such as clinical tools like ECG machines, therapy equipment, and furnishings for patient rooms.
 With constant wear and tear, we need to replace numerous simple items such as a bedpan washer, upgraded soap dispensers, laundry and cleaning equipment and new treadmills for our physiotherapy rehabilitation centre - the list is endless!
-You can help us maintain the highest standards of care that our patients rely on.
+You are helping us maintain the highest standards of care that our patients rely on.
+See our Hospital Equipment Fund Page.

-Together, we can ensure they receive the compassionate care and support they need to rebuild their lives.
+Together, we are ensuring that they receive the compassionate care and support they need to rebuild their lives.

 Case study